jrief/django-angular/docs/remote-method-invocation.rst

 appropriate method.
 However, such an approach is cumbersome and error-prone.

-*Django-Angular* offers some helper functions, which allows the client to call a Django's View method just as if it would be a normal asynchronous JavaScript function.
-To achieve this, let your View's class additionally inherit from JSONResponseMixin:
+*Django-Angular* offers some helper functions, which allows the client to call a Django's View method, just as if it would be a normal asynchronous JavaScript function.
+To achieve this, let the View's class additionally inherit from JSONResponseMixin:

 .. code-block:: python